tlamadon/bipartitepandas/docs-src/source/internal.rst

 Overview
 ---------

 The main BipartitePandas API is split into 8 classes, 3 of which are base classes.
+It also has 2 modules for clustering: one for computing measures and one for grouping on measures.
 BipartitePandas is canonically imported using

   .. code-block:: python